sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

 Statistical models missing from the book
 ----------------------------------------

 Statistics is a huge field.
-The core tools that I’ve described in this book (χ²-tests, *t*-tests, regression and ANOVA) are basic tools that are widely used in everyday data analysis, and they form the core of most introductory stats books.
+The core tools that I have described in this book (χ²-tests, *t*-tests, regression and ANOVA) are basic tools that are widely used in everyday data analysis, and they form the core of most introductory stats books.
 However, there are a lot of other tools out there.
-There are so very many data analysis situations that these tools don’t cover, and it would be great to give you a sense of just how much more there is, for example:
+There are so very many data analysis situations that these tools do not cover, and it would be great to give you a sense of just how much more there is, for example:

 -  **Nonlinear regression.** When discussing regression in chapter